bennkeel/bennkeel.github.io/_dataprojects/2023-05-13-PhilaFire.md

 * Lowering the cost of repair through non-profit variable programs, expert-led volunteer programs, or repair assistance programs mentioned above would enable faster recovery for those without emergency resources.
 * Directing sales to local developers, land banks, and nonprofits may result in faster repairs, as seen in our case study.
 * Lowering investment risk in fire-damaged homes through public or philanthropic loans would reduce their likelihood of long-term vacancy.

+---

+#### Tools Used:
+* R tidyverse, ggplot, and markdown for statistical analysis, modeling, and publishing
+* R MatchIt and tidyverse packages for propensity matching
+* Expert interviewing and user interview scripting for qualitative research
+* Adobe Illustrator for data visualization refinement, Photoshop for photo retouching
+* Figma for app design
+* HTML, CSS, Javascript, and Leaflet for app implementation
+* Mapbox Studio for map tile styling
+* Google Cloud Services for vector tile creation and hosting